Multiculturalism is more than a contribution to peace, there will be no peace on earth without multiculturalism.

 Author: Rev. Dr William A. McComish

-Emeritus Dean, Geneva Cathedral
+Dean Emeritus, Geneva Cathedral

 Dr. McComish is a Presbyterian minister in the Presbyterian Church in Ireland and the Protestant Church in Geneva.
 He received his BA degree and MA in history and political science from Trinity College, Dublin.
 He also holds a doctorate in divinity from the University of Geneva.
 In 1997, he was appointed dean of Geneva's St Pierre Cathedral, where he organized various interfaith services.
 He was also the general treasurer of the World Alliance of Reformed Churches.